ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/cpp_windows.md

 ### [Building and Running the Sample Code](#building-and-running-the-sample-code)

-The Dynamixel SDK example code for CPP uses the library files(.dll for Windows) built in CPP language.
+The DYNAMIXEL SDK example code for CPP uses the library files(.dll for Windows) built in CPP language.

-Each released Dynamixel SDK have latest library files in `[DynamixelSDK folder]/c++/build/[winXX]/output/dxl_xYY_cpp.dll` which were built by its own source code.
+Each released DYNAMIXEL SDK have latest library files in `[DynamixelSDK folder]/c++/build/[winXX]/output/dxl_xYY_cpp.dll` which were built by its own source code.

 * Run .sln file in `[DynamixelSDK folder]/c++/example/protocol2.0/read_write/win64` folder(or win32 folder, if controller is 32bit platform)